aozhimin/iOS-Debug-Hacks/README.md

     -webView:shouldStartLoadWithRequest:navigationType:
 }
 ```
-From the static analysis result, there was no Setter and Getter method for `requestURLStr` in `TCWebViewController`.
-Because there was no such crash in previous app version, we came out an idea: would the property in `TCWebViewController` be implemented in a dynamic way which uses `@dynamic` to telll the compiler not generate getter and setter for the property during compiling time but dynamically created in runtime like **Core Data** framework?
+From the static analysis result, there was no Setter and Getter method of `requestURLStr` in `TCWebViewController`.
+Because there was no such crash in previous app version, we came out an idea: would the property in `TCWebViewController` was implemented in a dynamic way which uses `@dynamic` to tell the compiler not generates getter and setter for the property during compiling time but dynamically created in runtime like **Core Data** framework?
 Then we decided to going deeply of the idea to see if our guess was correct.
 During our tracking, we found there was a category `NSObject(MethodSwizzlingCategory)` for `NSObject` in **TencentOpenAPI.framework** which was very suspicious.
-In this category, there was a method `switchMethodForCodeZipper` whose implemention replaced the `methodSignatureForSelector` and `forwardInvocation` methods to `QQmethodSignatureForSelector` and `QQforwardInvocation` methods.
+In this category, there was a method `switchMethodForCodeZipper` whose implementation replaced the `methodSignatureForSelector` and `forwardInvocation` methods of `QQmethodSignatureForSelector` and `QQforwardInvocation` methods.

 ```objective-c